tonysangha/PowerNSX-DFW2Excel/README.md

 You are prompted to connect to an NSX Manager instance and enter your credentials, and PowerNSX also initiates a connection to vCenter.
 Please ensure you select yes and enter in the correct credentials.
 Once a connection to NSX Manager and vCenter has been established, the script starts an Excel Workbook and populates the worksheets with the data as required.

-## Version 0.1 Commit notes

-**Issues**

-- Layer 3 DFW Policy only documented
-- Security Tags not documented in their own worksheet
-- Negated fields not populated from configuration

 # MIT License

 Copyright (c) [2016] [Tony Sangha]